 I do a lot of public speaking, and I have often had parents approach me after my talk and thank me...
 Read more about this title.
 Download the Intro and Chapter 1.

 SELECTED ARTICLES and BOOK CHAPTERS

 Life stage concepts across history and cultures: Proposal for a new field on indigenous life stages.
 Human Development.
-Download this chapter here (pdf).
+Download this article here (pdf).